Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 * **New**: Starts New Program wizard
 * **Delete**: Deletes selected program

-After you uploaded your first program you can select the program and information about the program will be displayed on the right.
+After you have uploaded your first program you can select the program and information about the program will be displayed on the right.
 You can edit the configuration and also view and download logs.